-Written policy, procedure and practice shall provide for an independent financial audit of the facility to be conducted once every two (2) years.
+Written policy, procedure and practice shall provide for an independent financial audit of the facility to be conducted once every three (3) years.

-911.07: Industries Program

-If an industries program exists at the facility, in accordance with M.G.L. c.
-127, § 51, the number of inmates employed, the kind and quantity of goods manufactured, the amount of goods sold and monies received shall be conducted in accordance with applicable statutes and the appropriate regulations established by the parent agency or other authority having jurisdiction.

-911.08: Inmate Funds
+911.07: Inmate Funds

 914.02: Selection and Hiring

 (3) Written policy and procedure shall specify that equal employment opportunity exists for all positions.
-There shall be no discrimination in hiring on the grounds of race, color, religion, national origin, handicap, creed, or sex.
+There shall be no discrimination in hiring on the grounds of age, race, color, religion, national origin, sexual orientation, handicap, creed, or gender.

 (5) Written policy and procedure shall provide that all employees who have daily direct inmate contact with inmates receive a physical examination prior to job assignment.
 All other employees shall receive a medical screening prior to job assignment.
 Provisions shall exist for re-examination when necessary.